ju-vrban/Name_Verifier/README.md

 ## Not working
 - Multithreading is still not working
 - Main output is to be implemented after multithreading
+- Unit tests as of yet not iplemented

 ## Usage